-After that, the design project was delivered in short terms for all engineering work.
-While choosing furniture and decorative materials, we were also checking all engineers’ layouts and drawings with accordance to our design project.
+After that, the design project was delivered in the short term for all engineering work.
+While choosing furniture and decorative materials, we were also checking all engineers’ layouts and drawings in accordance with our design project.
 The construction phase lasted for about one year.

 Did you run into any challenges?
 If so, what were they?

 Yes, the design was very unique to the space, so we encountered many challenges that we worked through including creating an open working environment with two levels, a suspension bridge, a nap room, and incorporating natural light and other elements to create a work-friendly environment.